desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

-To keep the size of the Bootstrapping Zones minimal and zone walking efficient, Child DNS operators SHOULD remove Signaling Records which are found to have been acted upon, including final removal of the PTR Signaling Record after removing all others with the same owner name.
+To keep the size of the Bootstrapping Zones minimal and zone walking efficient, Child DNS operators SHOULD remove Signaling Records which are found to have been acted upon, including final removal of the PTR Signaling Record (if present) after removing all others with the same owner name.

 # Implementation Status